roman-milk/roman-milk.github.io/maid-wife.md

+===

- ****** Maid Wife Ch.
-06 ****** byStoryTeller07© "I need to talk to you for a moment.
+"I need to talk to you for a moment.
 Come this way."
 He took a hold of her elbow and steered her to a door marked 'staff only'.
 It was an order to follow him so there was no chance to decline.
 Melody figured that was the end of her credit and they would process the card.

  In a plush office she was greeted by another smart suited man seated behind a large desk.
 There was nothing on it except a leather bound blotter pad and she wondered if anyone used real ink pens anymore.
 He didn't look like a clerk, more like a senior executive.